haiilingg/haiilingg/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I created my Github account 4 months ago but I only started using it today (24 Aug 2023)
+⚡ Fun fact: I created my Github account in April but I only started using it today (August)

 <!--
 **haiilingg/haiilingg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.